Current Graduate Fellows

 Martin-Marietta Aircraft Fellowship

-Megan McCracken is a first year Ph.D. candidate from Clarksville, Tennessee.
+Megan McCracken is a second year Ph.D. candidate from Clarksville, Tennessee.
 She earned a Bachelor's of Science from Austin Peay State University in 2019, and was previously employed with the Tennessee Department of Agriculture.

 Here at Virginia Tech, McCracken is a member of the AOE Graduate Student Association, a Critical Reading Group Leader for the New Horizon Graduate Scholars, and a member of the American Physical Society (APS).